maidsafe/dev-website/src/contents/en-gb/doc_dotnet.md

 In the solution explorer right click on the `MockNetworkExample` project and navigate to **Properties > Build > Conditional compilation symbols**, add `SAFE_APP_MOCK` flag in your project.

-Once this flag is set a reference to SafeApp.MockAuthBindings.dll will be added into the project automatically which has additional classes and functions used for mock authentication.
+Once this flag is set, a reference to SafeApp.MockAuthBindings.dll will be added into the project automatically which has additional classes and functions used for mock authentication.

 **3. Log in**

-Create an account on SAFE mock browser and log in (use any random arbitrary string for the invite token field).
+Create an account on the mock SAFE browser and log in (use any random arbitrary string for the invite token field).

 Keep the browser open and logged into this account  before proceeding with next steps.

 **4. Generate an `AuthReq`**

-Let us implement an `AuthReq` instance in the `GenerateEncodedAppRequestAsync()` function in `Helpers` class:
+Let us implement an `AuthReq` instance in the `GenerateEncodedAppRequestAsync()` function in the `Helpers` class:
 ```csharp
 var authReq = new AuthReq
 {